cscart/docs/en/user_guide/addons/maps_and_geolocation/index.rst

         There is also another way: go directly to `Google Developers Console <https://console.developers.google.com>`_ and manually enable *Geocoding API*, *Places API*, *Maps JavaScript API*, *Geolocation API*, and *Maps Static API*.
 In this case you'll need to manually set up billing for your project (for example, link a credit card), or else the map won't work.

   * **Yandex** can be chosen instead of Google.
 But for the maps and geolocation to work, you will need to create an API key for yourself on the Yandex website.
-Go to your `Yandex developer accoun <thttps://developer.tech.yandex.ru/?from=club/>`_ and get an API key for "JavaScript API and HTTP Geocoder".
+Go to your `Yandex developer account <https://developer.tech.yandex.ru/?from=club/>`_ and get an API key for "JavaScript API and HTTP Geocoder".

   When you get an API key, just add it to the corresponding tab of the add-on's settings and save the changes.